 If you are planning to transfer to a four-year college or university, you should become familiar with your chosen school's requirements.
-See your CIS Advisor for assistance in developing your Student Education Plan (SEP) or visit lakemichigancollege.edu/transfer.
+See your Academic Advisor for assistance in developing your Student Education Plan (SEP) or visit lakemichigancollege.edu/transfer.

-A CIS advisor will help you make necessary changes to these recommended sequences.
+An advisor will help you make necessary changes to this recommended sequence.